jing-xiang/academese/README.md

 ![academese](https://github.com/jing-xiang/academese/assets/61624545/80a8fb43-e9d1-45b7-a609-1a8663cae955)

-# Academese - Tuition SuperApp
+# Academese - The Tuition SuperApp

 Welcome to Academese - your all-in-one tuition superapp!
 Academese is designed to simplify the process of managing your tuition needs, scheduling sessions, and connecting with other students and tutors.
 Whether you're a student looking for extra help or a tutor seeking to expand your reach, Academese has you covered.